DPGM-X-ANDROID/dynamix-mod/README.md

 DPGM ANDROID also makes a Dynamix MOD.
 Compared to other MOD, maybe DPGM will be much better.
 I think...

 MOD FEATURES :
-- Unlock all songs
+- All songs unlocked
-- Unlock All Difficult
+- All pack unlocked
-- Unlock All Parts
+- All difficult unlocked
-- Unlock All Character
+- All Character Unlocked
+- All Parts Unlocked
+- Premium Ver.
 - Unlimited BIT

 [DISCORD SERVER](https://discord.gg/PXxXVvm4MU)